 The Best Apps For Tracking Spending

-March 09, 2018In my 11 years in the financial services industry, I have noticed an interesting phenomenon when it comes to spending plans (aka budgets – those terms will be used interchangeably in this post).
+April 11, 2025In my 16 years in the financial services industry, I have noticed an interesting phenomenon when it comes to spending plans (aka budgets – those terms will be used interchangeably in this post).
 Most people I coach understand the importance of tracking their spending to ensure they are spending less than they make.
 Despite that understanding, many people do not actually have a spending plan in place.

 I hear a lot of reasons for this like, “it’s too much work,” “I don’t know where to start,” or “I’ve started to make a budget, but just never stuck with it.”
 Luckily in today’s age of technology, we no longer need to write out our expenses or plug them into a spreadsheet.
 There are a slew of apps that will help us see where we are spending our money and make sure that we don’t spend more than we make.